awsdocs/aws-chatbot-admin-guide/doc_source/using-service-linked-roles.md

 These permissions allow AWS Chatbot to perform operations on Amazon SNS topics and CloudWatch Logs\.

-IAM administrators can view, but can't edit, the permissions for the AWS Chatbot service\-linked role\.
+Administrators can view, but can't edit, the permissions for the AWS Chatbot service\-linked role\.

 The **AWSServiceRoleForAWSChatbot** service\-linked role provides trust permissions to the following service to assume its role:
 + management\.chatbot\.amazonaws\.com